tadas-jnl/Invoicing/README.md

+# Django Invoicing App

 A simple but functional invoicing system built with Django.
 Designed for small business use, personal billing, or as a base for future extensions.
+The invoice format is universal but tailored to Lithuanian invoice standards.

+This project is still in development.
+I created it to gain hands-on experience with a real-world Django application.

 ---